IamShubhamGupto/ROB-GY-6003-Projects/README.md

 # ROB-GY-6003-Projects
-Projects submissions as part of the course ROB GY 6003 Foundations of Robotics
+Projects submissions as part of the course ROB GY 6003 Foundations of Robotics by Prof. Giuseppe Loianno